wlonk/arcadia/rules/index.md

 from it during Gossip until you have fully recovered it.
 If a reputation has four boxes marked, you may not choose it as the damaged reputation, either!

-### Fairies
+### Petitioning Fairies

-When you petition with a fairy, you use passion tokens instead of role tokens to draw cards, and may not make a desperate declaration or passionate plea.
+When you petition a fairy, you use passion tokens instead of role tokens to draw cards, and may not make a desperate declaration or passionate plea.
 If you are put in the position of not having a winning card or enough tokens to get one, you _just lose_.
 On the other hand, you cannot damage a reputation.

 Fairies _always_ have leverage over any mortal they talk with.

 ## Rules for exertion

-When your character does something well out of their usual affairs, under extreme or adverse circumstances, or puts themselves in mortal danger, they are _exerting_ themselves.
+When your character does something well out of their usual affairs, under extreme or adverse circumstances, or that puts them in mortal danger, they are _exerting_ themselves.

 Before exerting yourself, be very clear what the goal is, and what sorts of